pinterest/thriftcheck/README.md

 error = 1000
 ```

+### `field.id.missing`

+This check reports an error if a field's ID is missing (using the legacy
+implicit/auto-assigning syntax).

+### `field.id.negative`

+This check reports an error if a field's ID is negative.

 ### `include.path`

 This check ensures that each `include`'d file can be located in the set of